 Abby Bell, Co-Director • Abby (she/her) has been working at the intersection of sustainable agriculture and social justice since 2005 and is dedicated to using food as a catalyst for community empowerment and social equity.
 She is the co-founder of “FoodWhat?!,” a non-profit youth empowerment, job training, and food justice program for low-income and “at risk” teens.
 She joined FOAF in 2017, and in her current role she supervises the horticultural production and produce distribution of the site and manages the Farm’s educational volunteer days, internship and apprenticeship programs, and public workshops.
 Abby is passionate about growing an equitable food system, nourishing our farm neighbors, cultivating culturally appropriate food through ecological methods, and building community through farm work.
 She has over 13 years of experience and a successful track record of managing and administering organizational projects and programs both at FoodWhat?! and at Alemany Farm.

 Jack Thomas, Co-Director • Jack (he/they) joined FoAF in December of 2019.
 In addition to supporting agricultural activities and educational programs, he also sustains the Friends’ projects in development, communications, marketing, strategy, and partnerships.
 Grounded in an intersectional understanding of justice, and a deep-rooted commitment to repairing humanity’s relationship with itself and planet Earth, Jack understands that communal work with the land is an essential ingredient in personal and collective liberation.
 Before FOAF, he spent four years engaging Buddhist psychology, philosophy, ecology, and practice at Green Gulch Farm and Zen Center, where he was assistant farm manager, and where he taught meditation to the public.
-At Alemany Farm, Jack is enthusiastic about growing resilient urban ecosystems, restoring food sovereignty and native foodways to disenfranchised frontline communities, fostering cultural expressions of interdependence, and sowing the seeds of health for the planet and all its beings.
+At Alemany Farm, Jack is enthusiastic about growing resilient urban ecosystems, restoring food sovereignty and native foodways to frontline communities, fostering cultural expressions of interdependence, and sowing the seeds of health.

 Core Volunteer Steering Committee